ARM-software/arm-trusted-firmware/docs/user-guide.md

     firmware images have been loaded in memory and the MMU as well as the caches are turned off.
 Refer to the "Debugging options" section for more details.

+*   `EL3_PAYLOAD_BASE`: This option enables booting an EL3 payload instead of the normal boot flow.
+It must specify the entry point address of the EL3 payload.
+Please refer to the "Booting an EL3 payload" section for more details.

 #### ARM development platform specific build options

 *   `ARM_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: